ourbit/ourbit.github.io/_posts/2015-09-09-from-api-to-streaming-api.en.markdown

   "ISBN": 123321,
   "Edition": "4th"
   "Year": 2015,
-  ... // Asumamos una estructura compleja y una gran cantidad de campos }
+  ... // Let's assume a complex structure with a lot of fields }
 {% endhighlight %}
-3- El cliente 2 envía un *request* con método *PATCH* para modificar la edición (ahora "5th").
+3- Client 2 sends a *request* with method *PATCH* in order to modify the book edition (now "5th").
-4- El servidor envía un *response* al cliente 2 con código *200 OK*.
+4- The server sends a *response* to the client 2 with a *200 OK* code.
-5- El servidor envía un *response* al cliente 1 con código *200 OK* y un *JSON* con la información del libro.
+5- The server sends a  *response* to the client 1 with a *200 OK* code and a *JSON* with the book information.
 {% highlight javascript %}
 {
   "id": 123321,